 Sorry to say, but you are so wrong.
 Outsourcing is exacting, thus not always it works out the way you want to.
 The thing is that you may start estimating the project, conducting industry analysis, but the thing that you get eventually is a continual silence on the other end of the line.

-Success is a very controversial thing, given its multifaceted nature.
+Success is a very controversial thing, given its comprehensive nature.
 A successful product is ambiguous, as well.
 That’s why before onboarding any project, you should compare all the requirements with real possibilities.
 It concerns not only viability and acceptance but also investments that a customer is going to spend on it.

 Creating an eBay-like website spending 100$ and gaining as much revenue two days after the release – sounds a bit unreal, right?
 Time estimates are essential.
 Of course, it’s possible to create a product 1 hour after the offer is signed – but who will take care of the quality and UX?
 Well, if they want their website to look like this…

 Things seem too bad now?
 Don’t worry, nothing terrible will happen if you find the right solution together with a customer.
 Actually, a well-structured team can tackle all misunderstandings.
 Presence of at least one Project Manager and Business Analyst in any project is a must at Redwerk.
-We’re doing this to prevent any issues connected with a spec and a workflow itself.
-Sometimes our customers can describe their requirements adequately but they lack technical background – and here’s where our specialists can come to help.
+We’re doing this to prevent any issues connected with specs and a workflow itself.
+Sometimes our customers can describe their requirements adequately but they lack technical background – and here’s where our specialists come to help.

 When a customer starts thinking of a product he doesn’t always have a complete image in his mind.
 He wants something tremendous and vitally important for every single living being in this world.
-Apparently, it has to be fulfilled with numerous features as fingerprint detector, MP3 player, and an oven to make cookies in.
-It looks pretty nice on a paper, but when learned in details, you start thinking, that unicorns have more chances to be real than this product does.
+Apparently, it has to be fulfilled with numerous features as fingerprint detector, MP3 player, and an oven for chocolate chip cookies.
+It looks pretty nice on a paper, but when studied in details, you start thinking, that unicorns have more chances to be real than this product does.
 That’s a typical situation in IT, though.
 Project description will influence your plan and, of course, will serve as a basis for further collaboration.

 If you do not want to turn your workflow into the endless guessing game – ask for detailed descriptions.
-They do really matter.
 Your team will have to figure out why this or that feature is necessary.
 It will take additional manhours logged yet less time for a development itself.
 Don’t be afraid to ask – continue asking until you completely understand what customers want indeed.

+Detailed requirements worth their weight in gold.
+They help you to avoid further misunderstandings, allow to plan and estimate better and save lots of time (and money) on discussing and re-discussing further steps.
 Customer’s vision of a project may critically differ from a developer’s one.
 Hence it’s better to check whether a customer is thinking one step ahead and wants transparency and a qualified development delivery, as well.

 Technical writing isn’t a thing one can do in a few hours, because it defines the overall project scope.
 Obviously, it will take a certain amount of your time and will require some efforts to be made, but who said the development is an easy thing to perform?

 Writing specs is an essential part of this process and your customers have to understand its importance.
 If they reject this option, all you need to explain is that the result of the work done partially depends on all these documents.
 Briefly, no written specs – no shaped results.

-4. Responsibility and Communication
+Responsibility and communication

-Software development lifecycle needs stability and if you spend your several days trying to reach out to your client – that’s merely a waste of time.
-However, don’t forget to state duties in the agreement – it will help you a lot with each step of development.
+Software development lifecycle needs stability and if you spend several days trying to reach out to your client, that’s merely a waste of time.
+However, don’t forget to state duties in the agreement – it will help you on each step of development.
 You, probably, have already heard about SLA (Service Legal Agreement).
 It can be quite useful in cooperations of any kind.
 You simply describe a correlation between your estimates and the quality of a product itself.

 To be honest, the main thing is whether they are going to test at all.
 This part of development is significant as hell; however, not all customers understand the necessity of providing quality assurance.